SolaceProducts/pubsubplus-connector-kafka-source/README.md

 ## User Guide

+### Understanding the Connector's Role

+The PubSub+ Kafka Source Connector is a **plugin** that runs within the Kafka Connect framework.
+As an implementation of Kafka Connect's Source API, the connector focuses solely on PubSub+ message handling while Kafka Connect provides the reliability and scalability infrastructure.

+Understanding this boundary helps you find the right documentation and know where to configure behavior:

+- **Connector properties** start with `sol.*` (e.g., `sol.host`, `sol.queue`, `sol.message_processor_class`)
+- **Kafka Connect properties** are everything else (e.g., `errors.tolerance`, `transforms.*`, `producer.override.*`)

+**What the Connector Handles:**

+The connector responds to requests from Kafka Connect through specific integration points:

+* **Initialization**: When Kafka Connect starts the task, the connector establishes a connection to the PubSub+ broker and subscribes to the configured queues or topics

+* **Polling**: When Kafka Connect asks for messages, the connector retrieves messages from the PubSub+ broker, converts them into Kafka records using the configured message processor, and returns them to Kafka Connect

+* **Acknowledgment**: When Kafka Connect finishes processing records, it directs the connector to acknowledge the corresponding PubSub+ message back to the broker (see [Message Acknowledgment](#message-acknowledgment) for details)

+* **Shutdown**: When Kafka Connect stops the task, the connector closes its connection to the PubSub+ broker

+**Kafka Connect Handles the Complex Parts (Everything Else):**

+Kafka Connect manages the heavy lifting of data pipeline operations:

+* When to direct the connector to acknowledge messages
+* How frequently to poll the connector for messages
+* Error handling and retry behavior
+* Writing records to Kafka topics
+* Producer configuration (compression, batching, timeouts, etc.)
+* Record filtering and transformations
+* Task lifecycle (starting, stopping, restarting after failures)
+* Worker distribution and load balancing
+* Offset management
+* All other aspects of record processing and runtime behavior

 ### Deployment

 The PubSub+ Source Connector deployment has been tested on Apache Kafka 3.5 and Confluent Kafka 7.4 platforms.
 The Kafka software is typically placed under the root directory: `/opt/<provider>/<kafka or confluent-version>`.